starch-uk/sca-extra/CONTRIBUTING.md

 - [ ] Documentation is updated (README.md, AI_AGENT_RULE_GUIDE.md)
 - [ ] Rule has clear name and comprehensive description
 - [ ] Rule uses XPath only (no custom Java classes)
-- [ ] Configurable properties are exposed where applicable
 - [ ] Rule is versioned (semantic versioning)
 - [ ] Positive and negative test cases are included
 - [ ] No merge conflicts